woocommerce/woocommerce-blocks/docs/internal-developers/templates/block-template-controller.md

-# BlockTemplateController class <!-- omit in toc -->
+# BlockTemplateController.php <!-- omit in toc -->

-The BlockTemplateController class contains all the business logic which loads the templates into the Site Editor or on the front-end through various hooks available in WordPress & WooCommerce core.
+The `BlockTemplateController` class contains all the business logic which loads the templates into the Site Editor or on the front-end through various hooks available in WordPress & WooCommerce core.
 Without documenting every method individually, I will look to provide some insight into key functionality.

 ## Table of Contents <!-- omit in toc -->